agiacalone/cecs-478-lab-pgp-new/README.md

-# CECS 478 Lab: Asymmetric Encryption with Pretty-Good-Privacy (PGP) (Fall 2024 Edition)
+# CECS 478 Lab: Asymmetric Encryption with Pretty Good Privacy (PGP) (Fall 2024 Edition)

 ## Assignment Description
 This assignment is designed to demonstrate how PGP encryption works by using open-source and *auditable* tools to encrypt email messages.
 It will work equally well on just about any plain-text message.